anhvanthe/2016-10-17-edinburgh/codima-lessons/git/slides_git.md

 * Change back to your **own** repository
   * Check with `git remote -v`
-* Pull the changes made by your collaborator
+* `git pull` the changes made by your collaborator

 **Live Presentation**